An All-Inclusive Guide to Setting Up a Subsidiary Company in Vietnam

 The next step involves document drafting and submission.
 This phase requires meticulous attention to detail, as the application for subsidiary registration includes several necessary documents, such as the company’s charter and a list of shareholders.
 Notarized identification documents and a power of attorney are also required to complete the registration.

 Finally, the registration process involves obtaining the necessary certificates, such as the Investment Registration Certificate (IRC) and the Enterprise Registration Certificate (ERC).
+The business registration office must issue the enterprise registration certificate within 3 working days from the date of receiving complete documents.
 This process can be extended if additional permits are needed, depending on the nature of the business.
 By following these steps, businesses can navigate the Vietnam subsidiary setup process efficiently and effectively.

 Preparation Phase